Night-Time Skin Care Regimen

 Just like your morning regimen starts with cleansing, your night regimen should start the same way.
 It’s crucial to remove all of the traces of make up to enhance the absorption of your treatment products.
 If you find that some makeup is still on your cotton wipe after toning, use a makeup remover before cleansing.
 Then, you can choose the most suitable reparative treatment product depending on the concerns you need to address.
 Here are some of the essential ingredients you should include in your nighttime skin care regimen.

 This serves to reduce the appearance of wrinkles and lines on your skin.
 By encouraging the production of collagen and increasing cell renewal, retinol also helps to even your skin tone.

 2. Hydroxy Acids

-These are mostly used for exfoliation, as they allow your skin to shed its uppermost layer, to reveal a supple, younger, and healthier looking skin.
+These are mostly used for exfoliation, as they allow your skin to shed its uppermost layer, to reveal supple, younger, and healthier-looking skin.
 You can also keep your pores clear and reduce breakouts with regular exfoliation.

-Always keep in mind that retinol and hydroxyl acids should not be used at the same time.
-But if you have to use both of them in your regimen, then use retinol at night, and hydroxyl acids during the day.
+Always keep in mind that retinol and hydroxy acids should not be used at the same time.
+But if you have to use both of them in your regimen, then use retinol at night and hydroxyl acids during the day.